 If you’re an independent social worker, you might be wondering what an open learning culture looks like for you.
 You can still meet this standard even if you’re not part of a team.
 The majority of social work roles and tasks completed by independent social workers will bring you into contact with either other social workers, or other professionals.
 This will present you with opportunities to share, reflect and discuss, perhaps in a more informal setting.
 This could be you sharing your practice experience, or your knowledge of a piece of legislation, case law, or guidance.
 These conversations and discussions can present positive learning opportunities and encourage the cycle of experience, reflection, learning and change within the profession.

 These prompts offer suggestions of conversations you could have with peers or other professionals, either one-on-one, or in a group.
 You can use these activities as the basis for CPD recording.
-Click the links in the prompts to find out more about each standard.

 - Discuss some feedback you’ve received from someone you supported this year.
 How did it affect your practice going forward?
 Did you take any learning from it?
 If other social workers have had similar experiences, can they share any examples or offer any guidance?
 Consider whether there are different approaches you or others can use.
 (Standard 4.1 and 4.5)